mdn/content/files/en-us/web/http/proxy_servers_and_tunneling/proxy_auto-configuration_pac_file/index.md

 The above example will use the proxy for everything except local hosts in the mozilla.org domain, with the further exception that hosts `www.mozilla.org` and `merchant.mozilla.org` will go through the proxy.

+> [!NOTE]
-> **Note:** The order of the above exceptions for efficiency: `localHostOrDomainIs()` functions only get executed for URLs that are in local domain, not for every URL.
+> The order of the above exceptions for efficiency: `localHostOrDomainIs()` functions only get executed for URLs that are in local domain, not for every URL.
 Be careful to note the parentheses around the _or_ expression before the _and_ expression to achieve the above-mentioned efficient behavior.

 ## Example 3